geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 Not a lot.
 I'll add it.

 ##### **Geohot** [[00:26:39](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1599)]
 Cool.
 Yeah, I like kind of both things.
-I like kind of the...
+I like kind of the..
 I mean, also we should think about how we can track these things back to like the Python.
 Like especially with this event thing, it'd be cool if it just said, oh, here's the, you know, the file and line number.
 With like, I don't know if we have like universal infrastructure for like the VS Code links.
 I've never used it.
 But okay, cool.
 So you want like a whole, you want like a whole line.
 From all the way.
 A whole vertical line.

 ##### **Chenyu** [[00:27:05](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1625)]
-Basically a way for me to...
+Basically a way for me to..
 It's like debugger.
-Like you advance, advance, advance, and you stop somewhere and see, okay, what's the buffer on every...
+Like you advance, advance, advance, and you stop somewhere and see, okay, what's the buffer on every..

 ##### **Geohot** [[00:27:18](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1638)]
 Yeah, you're looking at that line and you're seeing what's allocated and stuff.
 Yeah, cool.